Last Updated: April 2026

-The Srinagar Leh Highway is one of the two land routes connecting the rest of India to Ladakh.
-Every year, thousands of travelers eagerly wait for this 434 km long highway to open so they can begin their much-awaited Ladakh road trip.
+The Srinagar Leh Highway is one of the two land routes connecting the rest of India to Ladakh, and every spring thousands of travelers sit refreshing news pages and BRO bulletins waiting for this 434 km lifeline to reopen.
 I have been tracking the status of this highway for over 15 years now, and this article is where I post all the updates about the Srinagar Leh Highway opening, road conditions, and closures for the 2026 season.

-Quick Facts: Srinagar Leh Highway is 434 km long, crossing Zojila Pass at 11,578 ft.
+Quick Facts: The Srinagar Leh Highway is 434 km long and crosses Zojila Pass at 11,578 ft.
 It connects Srinagar to Leh via Sonamarg, Drass, Kargil, and Mulbekh.
-The highway usually opens in late March to mid-April and closes in November or December each year.
-The Z-Morh Tunnel (opened January 2025) now provides all-weather access to Sonamarg.
+The highway typically opens between late March and mid-April and closes in late December or January each year.
+The 6.5 km Z-Morh Tunnel (renamed Sonamarg Tunnel) opened on January 13, 2025 and now gives all-weather access up to Sonamarg, even when Zojila is shut.

 When Does the Srinagar Leh Highway Usually Open?